Kodylow/the-network-state-gpt/README.md

 ## Credits

-Thanks to [Balaji Srinivasan](https://twitter.com/balajis) for his work on [The Network State](https://www.thenetworkstate.com).
-This project would not be possible if he didn't make the book open-source.
+Thanks to [McKay Wrigley](https://github.com/mckaywrigley) for his open source work on GPT models and education around implementing AI applications.
+This project would not be possible without him.
 I highly recommend you check it out.

-## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/mckaywrigley).

 ## Notes